 - Do not use household cleaners like acetone, bleach, or chlorine; the harsh chemicals they’re made of can ruin the base metal of your ring.

-- You should not use powdered cleaners for gold rings because most of them are abrasive and can easily scratch your gold ring.
+- You should not use powdered cleaners for gold ring jewelry because most of them are abrasive and can easily scratch your gold ring.

 - Do not use moisturizing cleaners because they often leave a film on the ring, which doesn’t look good.